National Health Insurance (NHI)

 Register for the National Health Insurance at the municipal office after completing resident registration in your local municipal office.

 When receiving treatment for injuries or illnesses, you have to present your insurance card to be eligible for the discounted payment.
 Since 70% of the total medical cost is covered by the National Health Insurance, you will need to pay 30% of the total medical bill.
-Take note that the medical cost for treatments not covered by the insurance scheme has to be paid in full at your own expense.
+However, all medical expenses not covered by insurance are to be paid in full.

 The National Health Insurance program has a system for refunding medical expenses that exceed your individual limit if your medical costs in a single month are high.
 In addition, if you need to be hospitalized, etc., you can apply for and receive an eligibility certificate that entitles you to receive the ceiling amount in advance.
 This will allow you to keep the amount you pay at the hospital to your individual limit.